piyushsachdeva/CKA-2024/README.md

 <details>
   <summary>1.
 Cluster Architecture and core concepts</summary>

+- **Day1 Video**: Docker Fundamentals
+    -  What is Docker?
+    -  How is it different from Virtual Machines
-- Docker fundamentals , Architecture etc
+    -  Docker Architecture
+    -  Docker flow
+    -  Docker commands
 - Dockerize an application, pull , push, tag etc
 - Kubernetes Architecture
 - Docker Vs ContainerD